STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 I got a special guest in the house.

-Uh, you want to introduce yourself to the people real quick?
+You want to introduce yourself to the people real quick?

-Hey guys, it's me, Miss Screen, the OG.
+It's me, Miss Green, the OG.

 You already know me.

-That intro was wild though.
+That intro was wild, though.

-You like it?
+You liked it?

 I liked it.